What Causes Diarrhea? 10 Things That Can Trigger Loose Bowel Movements

 If you suspect IBS is causing your diarrhea, your doctor might suggest keeping a food diary and then tailoring your diet to avoid foods that trigger your symptoms.
 Certain medications can also help keep IBS at bay.

-IBD is often confused with IBS, but it’s a different entity altogether.
-Actually, it’s two distinct entities, one being Crohn’s disease and the other ulcerative colitis.
+Inflammatory bowel disease, or IBD, is often confused with IBS, but it's a different entity altogether.
+Actually, it's two distinct entities, one being Crohn's disease and the other ulcerative colitis.
 In both conditions, the digestive tract becomes inflamed, reducing its ability to absorb and deliver nutrients.
+Most often, chronic inflammation from Crohn's disease affects the small intestine, Dr. Ganjhu says.

-While Crohn’s can affect any part of the long GI tract, ulcerative colitis only targets the lining of the colon.
+Ulcerative colitis, on the other hand, only targets the lining of the colon.
 Regardless, diarrhea is a symptom common to both.
-Experts aren’t sure what causes the two conditions, but it looks like genetics and the immune system are involved.
+Experts aren't sure what causes the two conditions, but it looks like genetics and the immune system are involved, according to the Centers for Disease Control and Prevention (CDC).

-There’s no cure for either Crohn’s or ulcerative colitis, and no one surefire treatment for either.
+There's no cure for either Crohn's or ulcerative colitis, and no one surefire treatment for either.
 Instead, your doctor will likely ask you to try different diets and medications to find the right mix for you.
-In extreme cases, surgery may be called for.
+In extreme cases, surgery may be necessary if you and your doctor are unable to control the inflammation.

-Diabetes is a big one.
-“Twenty to 25% of people with long-standing diabetes have chronic diarrhea, particularly if they don’t take good care of [their diabetes],” says Dr. Schiller.
+Diabetes is a big one: "[Up to] 25% of people with long-standing diabetes have chronic diarrhea, particularly if they don't take good care of [their diabetes]," says Dr. Schiller.
+Some diabetes medications can lead to diarrhea, as can bacterial overgrowth related to diabetes, Dr. Ganjhu says.

 An overactive thyroid (hyperthyroidism) is another common cause of diarrhea.
 "The thyroid gland sitting in the front of your neck helps control metabolism," explains Dr. Drake. "[An overactive thyroid] can cause weight loss, tremors, and heart palpitations.
 It also stimulates the gastrointestinal tract to move too quickly."

-Addison’s disease (when your body doesn't produce enough cortisol and other hormones from your adrenal gland) can also cause chronic diarrhea.
+Addison's disease (when your body doesn't produce enough cortisol and other hormones from your adrenal gland) can also cause chronic diarrhea, per the NIDDK.

 The good news, says Dr. Drake, is that there are treatments for all of these conditions, and they should relieve not just the diarrhea, but other symptoms as well.